sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Learn how to do some basic conversions from metric to imperial so you can make conversation about the weather (fahrenheit), order ham from the deli (ounces), drive without speeding (miles), etc.
   * Shortcut for estimating from F to C: (weather in F - 30) / 2 = weather in
     C. This will be off by 1 or 2 degrees, but works well for situations like figuring out what to wear in the morning.
-  * Km to Miles: 1.6 km = 1 mile.
+  * Kilometres to Miles: 1.6 km = 1 mile.
 If you know your Fibonacci sequence well, it it's a good estimation tool (5 miles -> 8 km, 50 miles -> 80 km).
 * Meetups are a great way to learn new things and meet new people.
   See [meetup.com](http://meetup.com) for more details on specific groups.
+* [Uber](http://uber.com) or [Lyft](http://lyft.com): popular, stylish, and
+  cheaper alternative to taxis that's available in most cities.
+You get a private driver and payment is hassle free--they'll automatically charge the credit card you have on file (including tip).
+UberX is the cheapest option when ordering a ride, and if you have a large group it can be cheaper to order multiple UberX vehicles instead of a SUV.
+You can request an Uber via SMS, or from their iPhone or Android app.
+The seats are extremely comfortable.
+* [Venmo](http://venmo.com) is a popular US-only service for giving money to your friends, similar to PayPal.
+It connects to your bank account and saves you the effort of withdrawing cash by just using their mobile app.
+It's also completely free and allows you to charge your friends.
+Ankit finds it very useful when splitting things like restaurant bills between friends.
+* [Splitwise](http://splitwise.com): Allows you to keep track of expenses you made for other people, and tracks who owes how much money.
+Ankit likes to use this alongside Venmo.

 ---